F-I-D-O/Manuals/manuals/Programming/Python/Python Manual.md

 NetworkX is a library for working with graphs.
 OSMnx is a library that creates networkx graphs from OpenStreetMap data.

 ## Creating a graph from OpenStreetMap
-To create a graph from OpenStreetMap, we can use the `ox.graph_from_place` function:
+To create a graph from OpenStreetMap, we can use the `ox.graph_from_place` function.

+Limitations

+- The are we  want to must be some official name, and we have to know the name
+- The elements are selected either by nodes inside the area, or edges, but not ways.
+If we need keeping the ways intact (if they cross the area boundary), we need to use a different approach.

+Example:

 ```Python
 import osmnx as ox